eclipse-archived/ceylon-ide-intellij/README.md

 Then, from this new repository, you should be able to install those 2 plugins at the same time :
 - **CeylonIDEA**, the Ceylon development environment for IntelliJ IDEA
 - **CeylonRuntime**, a required plugin that allows running Ceylon code inside an IntelliJ plugin.
-It is required by the CeylonIDEA plugin since CeylonIDEA will have parts developped in Ceylon.
+It is required by Ceylon IDE since it contains parts developped in Ceylon.

 After installing both plugins and restarting IntelliJ IDEA, you should have the ability to create Ceylon IntelliJ modules in which you can develop and run Ceylon code.